Methotrexate

 How is methotrexate taken?

-Methotrexate may be taken by mouth as a tablet or given by injection either into the muscle or under the skin (subcutaneously).
-For more information on the injections see Injectable methotrexate.
+Methotrexate may be swallowed as a tablet or given by injection, either into the muscle or under the skin (subcutaneously).
+For more information on the injections, see Injectable methotrexate.

 Methotrexate is taken ONCE A WEEK, on the same day each week.
-If you are taking the tablets, it is a good idea to specify the day of the week that you will take your tablets to avoid making mistakes.
+It is a good idea to pick a regular day of the week to take your methotrexate.

 What is the dosage?

 Tablets come in 2.5mg or 10mg strengths.
 If you have two strengths ensure you CHECK THE STRENGTH each time you take it.
-Treatment may start low at 5mg or 10mg a week, increasing to an average dose of 20mg a week, and sometimes 30mg/week.
+Treatment may start low at 5mg or 10mg a week, increasing to an average dose of 20mg a week, and sometimes 30mg a week.

 The dose is usually taken all at once on a single day.
 It may be divided into separate doses taken during that day if necessary.

-If you have an illness that makes you unwell enough to change plans for the day (e.g. gastroenteritis or fever), it is reasonable to miss the weekly dose until you have recovered.
+If you have an illness that makes you unwell enough to change plans for the day (e.g. infection or fever), it is reasonable to miss the weekly dose until you have recovered.
+If you are unsure, contact your doctor for advice.

 Can other medicines be taken with methotrexate?